Danpowers24/PathWell-client/README.md

 I used Trello to get all my thoughts organized and features planned out.
 I wanted to plan it all out and give myself instructions for each step.
 I utilized pseudocode to help convert my plain english/instructions into actual code.
 I like to collaborate so I worked with classmates through some basic/technical/setup steps.

 A good example of one challenge I overcame was when

-### List of **unsolved problems** to be fixed in future iterations: #
+### List of **unsolved problems** to be fixed and **other user stories** to be addressed in future iterations: #

-- I would like to add some structural styling to my game board and add smooth animations to my user messages.
+As a patient with a diagnosed chronic pain issue in quarantine, I want to be able to supply my doctor with information without having to physically see them.\
+As an elderly person with Alzheimer’s, I forget exactly how bad my chronic pain issue is.\
+As an athlete with a nagging/chronic injury, I want to track my pain for each practice to analyze the data with my trainer.\
+As a person with chronic pain, I want to see how much it actually hurts each day.\
+As a patient with chronic pain, I want to be able to track each day and how much pain I have so that I can better inform my doctor about my symptoms.